Past Vulnerability

 Vulcanic eruptions and human vulnerability in traditional societies past and present

-A part of the subject areas and
+A part of the subject areas Archaeology and Natural science

 Edited by